fedmich/AI-prompts/reference-table/list-of-US-presidents/README.md

-#Input
+# Input Prompt

     Generate a table with listing of all presidents of US.
     Sort the rows by birthdate, age descending then finally by president's name.
     Includes the following fields below
     Name, Birthday, Age, Place of Birth, Year of presidency

 # Output